AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated to 6.1.
 More tailored towards late-game.
 Strength comes in close to Pardo2 variation.

->   Boss to be chosen: Hephaestus, then Kalpas or Vill-V
+>   Boss to be chosen: Husk, then Kalpas or Vill-V

 ####<p align="center">Setup</p>